top of page

 The 1974 set featured an 'adjacent' set - not an insert set like in the years before 1972 but not part of the basic set either.

-"Traded" cards were available in all packaging formats from the beginning of the year (it was previously thought they were late-season additions).
+"Traded" cards were available in all packaging formats from the beginning of the year.

-Traded cards were printed on their own dedicated sheet, 3 complete 44-card sets per sheet.
+The cards were printed on their own dedicated sheet, 3 complete 44-card sets per sheet (to left right is a section of one such sheet).

 75-NNOBk.jpg